 The Workforce Opportunity Tax Credit (WOTC) program is a federal tax credit that encourages employers to hire certain targeted groups of job seekers.
 It reduces employers' federal income tax liability by as much as $9,600, depending on the target group.
 For example, an employer may receive a tax credit of $2,400 for hiring a short-term Temporary Assistance for Needy Families (TANF) recipient or a tax credit of $9,600 for hiring a veteran entitled to compensation for a service-connected disability who has been unemployed for at least 6 months.
 For a complete listing of the WOTC tax credit amounts by target group see http://www.doleta.gov/business/incentives/opptax/benefits.cfm.

 Employers must file an IRS Form 8850 in order to apply for this credit.
 Page 1 of this form must be completed by the day the job offer is made to the individual.
 Page 2 must be completed after the individual is hired.
-The individual also must be certified as belonging to one of the target groups by a state workforce agency, a vocational rehabilitation agency, or another participating agency.
+Employers need to complete ETA From 9061 or ETA form 9062 if the employee has been conditionally certified as belonging to a WOTC target group by a state workforce agency, a vocational rehabilitation agency, or another participating agency.
+The completed and signed forms must be submitted to the Employers state workforce agency within 28 calendar days of the employee's start date.
 Forms to complete this certification are available at the web link below.
 Other terms and conditions apply.

 Further information and necessary forms are available at http://www.doleta.gov/business/incentives/opptax/eta_default.cfm.